CS222-UIUC/fa25-team061-Aptora/README.md

 ## Team

-This project was developed as part of CS222 coursework by Team 061.
+This project was developed as part of CS222 coursework by Anisha (adasg), Sriya (sburra2), Aafreen (aafreen3), and Vibha (vdara).
+Aafreen & Anisha worked on the backend and developing the ML model for the optimized study schedule.
+Vibha & Sriya worked on the frontend.
+Vibha desgined the Dashboard, and Sriya worked on the registration/login page.
+They both worked on developing the landing page.

 ## Future Enhancements